Bethesda Friends Meeting

 SUNDAYS AT BETHESDA FRIENDS MEETING

-Pastoral Care: If you have concerns about personal issues or questions about membership, Bethesda Friends Meeting, or Quaker faith and practice, please be in touch with our Friendly Ear, a member of the Pastoral Care Committee.
-The person's name and contact info is announced after worship, or you can ask via our Contact Us form.
+Pastoral Care: If you have concerns about personal issues or questions about membership, Bethesda Friends Meeting, or Quaker faith and practice, please be in touch with today’s Friendly Ear, a member of the Pastoral Care Committee.

 Meeting for Worship: Bethesda Friends worship together each Sunday at 11:00 a.m.
 Friends can participate in person at the Meeting House or remotely via Zoom.